stonepros/stone/doc/stoneadm/install.rst

 .. important:: The methods of installing ``cephadm`` in this section are distinct from the curl-based method above.
 Use either the curl-based method above or one of the methods in this section, but not both the curl-based method and one of these.

-Some Linux distributions  may already include up-to-date Ceph packages.
+Some Linux distributions  may already include up-to-date Stone packages.
 In that case, you can install cephadm directly.
 For example:

   In Ubuntu: